Red Flag (album): Singles

 "One Strike" was released as the lead single from Red Flag mid-week on 23 February 2016.
 It bowed at number 198 initially on the UK Singles Chart, and re-entered at number 115 after the release of Red Flag.
 It also received rave reviews from critics.
 "One Woman Man" was released as the first promotional single from the album on 18 March 2016, peaking at number 192 on the UK Singles Chart.
 "This Is a War" followed as the second and final promotional single on 1 April 2016.
 Later, "This Is a War" was eventually announced as the album's second single.
 On 13 May 2016, a remixes EP was released on the iTunes Store, as well as on Spotify.
 The music video for the song was released on 8 June 2016.

-Reception

-Critical response
+Critical reception

 Red Flag received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 68, based on 9 reviews.
-Writing for Q magazine, David Quantick called it the best album of the group's career, writing, "Unlike previous efforts, which have relied on a standout moment [...], Red Flag is both consistent and memorable."
+Writing for Q, David Quantick called it the best album of the group's career, writing, "Unlike previous efforts, which have relied on a standout moment [...], Red Flag is both consistent and memorable."
 Yasmine Shemesh of Exclaim! also regarded it as All Saints' best album, noting that it triumphed by being entirely contemporary while still having the group's trademark sound.
-Similarly, John Murphy of musicOMH commended the group's ability to remain contemporary after a decade's absence and considered the album a more genuine follow-up to their 2000 album Saints & Sinners than 2006's Studio 1.
+Similarly, John Murphy of MusicOMH commended the group's ability to remain contemporary after a decade's absence and considered the album a more genuine follow-up to their 2000 album Saints & Sinners than 2006's Studio 1.
 AllMusic's Neil Z. Yeung wrote that All Saints grew with confidence and prospered with their harmonizing.
 Brennan Carley of Spin magazine deemed it "a mature but still totally floor-ready return", while Michael Cragg of The Observer felt it was "expertly judged" and "a sassy and soulful return to form".

 Other reviewers were critical of the album's latter half.
 Leonie Cooper of the NME noted a large drop in quality after the track "Summer Rain", ultimately calling Red Flag equally thrilling and disappointing.
 While impressed by "One Strike" and "One Woman Man", Harriet Gibsone of The Guardian said the album was beset by "rogue energies" and "mellow ballads of varying degrees of schmaltz".
 In his review for The Times, Will Hodgkinson wrote that Red Flag had "some awful filler", but appreciated its genuine musicianship and called it "a far from disgraceful return".
 Richard Folland of PopMatters found the second half weaker, dismissing its R&B-influenced style as anonymity, but complimented the album's maturity and variety.
 He concluded that the group's complementary harmonies "can conjure an esoteric kind of pop magic" and that they "can still create a sound which few if any of their peers can match."
 Digital Spy placed Red Flag at number 19 in their list of the 20 best albums of 2016.